 Under the direction of Harvard professors Asim Ijaz Khwaja, Rohini Pande, and Rema Hanna, EPoD leverages its unique position at HKS to forge partnerships with senior policymakers from all parts of the world and implement evidence-based reform.

-EPoD researchers have ongoing or completed policy research engagements around the world:
+EPoD researchers have ongoing policy research engagements around the world:

 Visit our Policy Research Engagements programs page to learn more.